What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 5. Incorrect Installation

-If your installer made errors during installation — wrong tilt angle, inadequate ventilation gap, using the wrong mounting hardware — and this causes premature failure, you may find the manufacturer points to installer error as a warranty exclusion.
+If your installer made errors during installation, this can void your solar panel warranty.
+Wrong tilt angle, inadequate ventilation gap, or using the wrong mounting hardware can all cause premature failure.
+The manufacturer may point to installer error as a warranty exclusion.

-This is why CEC (Clean Energy Council) accredited installers matter: they provide their own workmanship warranty (minimum 5 years under Australian Consumer Law standards) and the installation is done to manufacturer specifications.
+This is why CEC (Clean Energy Council) accredited installers matter.
+They provide their own workmanship warranty (minimum 5 years under Australian Consumer Law standards).
+The installation is done to manufacturer specifications.

 Red flags for installation warranty risk: